 Prerequisite(s): Qualification for ENG 100 or qualification for ESL 100; and qualification for MATH 82.

-Comment: ED 278D may require field assignments to be conducted at a preK-12 school/classroom setting.
+Comment: ED 278D may require field assignments to be conducted at a PreK-12 school/classroom setting.
 ED 278D may not be taken credit/no credit.

-ED 278D investigates mental health issues in the field of Education.
+ED 278D investigates mental health issues and considerations in the field of Education.

-Upon successful completion of ED 278B, the student should be able to:
+Upon successful completion of ED 278D, the student should be able to:

-- 1. Examine current and controversial issues in the field of Education. - 2.
-Investigate issues in the field of Education using quantitative and/or qualitative research methods - 3.
-Recommend solutions to alleviate the on issues in the field of Education. - 4.
-Disseminate research information to key stakeholders in the field of Education. - 5.
-Advocate for a quality education system for students, teachers, and schools.
+- 1. Explain current issues and consideration in the field of Education. - 2.
+Research issues and considerations in the field of Education using quantitative and/or qualitative methods. - 3.
+Recommend informed solutions to address issues in the field of Education. - 4.
+Effectively advocate for quality education for students, teachers, and schools in writing. - 5.
+Examine the impact of mental health issues on students, teachers, and schools.